mmomtchev/Forez/README.md

 # Conclusion

-Although this paper fails to establish a definite link between the name of the village of Kondofrey and the Count of Forez, it adds new potential candidates - the most probable of which is Guy IV of Forez.
+Although this paper fails to establish a definite link between the name of the village of Kondofrey and the Count of Forez, it adds many new potential candidates - the most probable of which is probably Roger de Flor.

 It also clarifies the existing confusion about the numbering scheme for Counts of Forez, by linking mentions in all primary sources to a well-identified member of the Forez family - or discounting them as fictitious.